 - Chapters 49-57: Assurance that the salvation of God will come through the suffering Servant.

 - Chapter 49-52:12: God’s Servant is the redeemer of the whole world.

 - Chapters 52:13—53:12: Redemption is wrought by the suffering Servant, also referred to as God’s Lamb.

 - Chapters 54-66: Outlines the need for a redeemer and tells of what the coming restoration will be like.

 The book of Isaiah has long been viewed by the Church as the most Christological of all the prophets.
 Isaiah is so significant in fact that the book has frequently been called "the Fifth Gospel".
 Of the 37 quotations from the Old Testament prophets in the apostle Paul’s letters, 27 come from Isaiah.
 Isaiah is also frequently referenced and quoted in the Gospels and in Acts, usually as the writers point to Jesus as the fulfillment of Isaiah’s prophecies of a savior.

-Isaiah has clear impact and implication for the time and culture in which it was written.
+Isaiah describes and has clear impact and implication for the time and culture in which it was written.
 But the words of warning, wisdom, and assurance continue to speak to us today.
 Isaiah speaks out against corrupt leaders and for the disadvantaged, and roots righteousness in God's holiness rather than in anything we as people earn on our own.
 It's a powerful call to fix our eyes upon the Lord, and an encouraging vision of God's plan for restoration for all the world.

-To learn more about the book of Isaiah and the wisdom of God's Word found in the Bible, take a look at the complete collection of beautiful Bibles from Alabaster.
+To learn more about the book of Isaiah and the wisdom of God's Word found in the Hebrew Bible, take a look at the complete collection of beautiful Bibles from Alabaster.